Octopamine: Mammals

-Octopamine is one of four primary endogenous agonists of human trace amine-associated receptor 1 together with 3-iodothyronamine, dopamine and tyramine.
+Octopamine is one of four primary endogenous agonists of human trace amine-associated receptor 1 (TAAR1) together with 3-iodothyronamine, dopamine and tyramine.

 Invertebrates

 Octopamine binds to its respective G-protein coupled receptors (GPCRs) to initiate a cell signal transduction pathway.
 At least three groups of octopamine GPCR have been defined.
 OctαR (OCTOPAMINE1 receptors) are more closely related to α-adrenergic receptors, while OctβR (OCTOPAMINE2 receptors) are more closely related to β-adrenergic receptors.
 The Octopamine/Tyramine receptors (including Oct-TyrR) can bind both ligands, and display agonist-specific coupling.
 Oct-TyrR is listed in both OCTOPAMINE and TYRAMINE RECEPTORS gene groups.

 Biosynthesis

 In insects

 Octopamine acts as the insect equivalent of norepinephrine and has been implicated in regulating aggression in invertebrates, with different effects on different species.
-Studies have shown that reducing the neurotransmitter octopamine and preventing coding of tyramine beta hydroxylase (an enzyme that converts tyramine to octopamine) decreases aggression in Drosophila without influencing other behaviors.
+Studies have shown that reducing the neurotransmitter octopamine and preventing coding of tyramine β-hydroxylase (an enzyme that converts tyramine to octopamine) decreases aggression in Drosophila without influencing other behaviors.